 The Taylor’s nearly two decade journey at St. Philip’s began when God called Eric back to his native Pittsburgh from ministry in Connecticut.
 Over those many years, St. Philip’s has witnessed many changes, some easy, some not, but by God’s grace St. Philip’s has thrived.
 Throughout, it has remained very clear to Eric and his family that this is where they were supposed to be, this is where God wants him to lead and serve.

-For Eric, real spiritual combustion comes from seeing folks meet Jesus.
+For Eric, real spiritual combustion comes from seeing others meet Jesus.
 For him, the only thing that compares is watching people step into leadership and seeing God use their lives as they invest in others and reach over the walls to outsiders.
 It’s a true joy when he gets to join with friends and leaders to share the good news of Jesus.
 He loves the people and ministry of St. Philip’s.

 He also loves all things Pittsburgh – the sports, the people, the history, and the food.
 He enjoys time with family, and loves to hang out with his two nearly grown sons as much as possible.